enlideneinride/flir_camera_driver/README.md

 ## How to build

 To start off, Sinnaker SDK needs to be installed.
-This can be found at: https://www.flir.eu/products/spinnaker-sdk/ Chose amd64 version and follow the instruction in the README contained in the tar.gz-file.
+This can be found at: https://www.flir.eu/products/spinnaker-sdk/ Chose the correct version for your system (usually amd64) and follow the instruction in the README contained in the tar.gz-file.

 A few ROS-packages also need to be installed: